-In the CA application of the Ising model, the energy of the entire lattice is fixed, and a spin flips only if the total energy is not changed.
-This is the case if a spin has 2 up and 2 down neighbours: then a spin flip will not change the total energy.
+• This is the case if a spin has 2 up and 2 down neighbours: then a spin flip will not change the total energy.
 In this case, a flip is always performed.

 In CA, we always want to update all neighbours simultaneously.
-This leads to a problem: if two neighbouring spins of opposite sign both have a total of 2 up neighbours, then switching the spin of these two would lead to a change in total energy.

-To overcome this problem, one can divide the board into a chessboard pattern.
+- This leads to a problem: if two neighbouring spins of opposite sign both have a total of 2 up neighbours, then switching the spin of these two would lead to a change in total energy. - To overcome this problem, one can divide the board into a chessboard pattern.
 Then one first updates the white squares all simultaneously, and after this the black squares.
 Since no white and black square on a chess board ever are adjacent, this will overcome the problem mentioned above.

 An interesting feature about this CA implementation of the Ising model is that it is not ergodic: there are some states with the same energy which will never be reached for a given initial condition.
-This can be seen e.g. by considering the minimal $2 \times 2$ lattice with periodic boundaries.
+This can be seen e.g. by considering the minimal 2×2 lattice with periodic boundaries.
 Arrange the spins as and the system will, when we first flip 1/2 of the states, go to and then to which is the end result for the first update.
 The next sequence will return to the original state.
 Hence the state which obviously has the same energy as the original one, will never be reached (unless we count the intermediate 'half' states, which we should not).